apollographql/apollo-client/docs/source/data/fragments.md

 ## Registering named fragments using `createFragmentRegistry`

-Starting in Apollo Client 3.7, fragments can be registered with your `InMemoryCache` so that they can be referred to by name elsewhere without needing to interpolate their declarations.
+Starting in Apollo Client 3.7, fragments can be registered with your `InMemoryCache` so that they can be referred to by name in any query or `InMemoryCache` operation (such as `cache.readFragment`, `cache.readQuery` and `cache.watch`) without needing to interpolate their declarations.

 Let's look at an example in React.